orsonteodoro/muslx32/README.md

 pm-utils | suspending or hibernating computer ntfs3g | for connecting to windows partitions genkernel | see https://github.com/orsonteodoro/muslx32/issues/4 .
-Also, it compiled the initramfs without problems with the --no-zfs flag.
+Also, it compiled the initramfs without problems with the --no-zfs flag. rust | It should work as amd64 or x86 abi.
+The profile will select one of those but ban compiling as x32 abi.

 ### Broken packages

 (Do not use the ebuild and associated patches from this overlay if broken if you are planning to fix it.
 My personal patches may add more complications so do it from scratch again):

+Many of these package should work without problems as amd64 abi.
+The ebuilds haven't been converted yet.
+The problem is the build time also.

 package | notes
 --- | ---